-6. SOFTWARE
+6 SOFTWARE

-The development board connects the carrier board housing the BT730 series module to the serial port of a PC or other device.
-From a PC you can communicate with the module using any Terminal Emulator software such as HyperTerminal, Procomm, or the provided EZURiO/Laird Terminal application.
+The development board connects the Carrier Board housing the BT740 series module to the serial port of a PC or other device.
+From a PC you can communicate with the module using any Terminal Emulator software such as HyperTerminal, Procomm, or the EZURIO / Laird Terminal application supplied.